Assessment and diagnosis

 Analysing the Results and Intervention.

-If you conclude that the writing speed is slow, then it may be useful to discuss making an alternative method of recording such as a lap top, tablet PC or a net book, the main method of recording at school, college or university.
-To facilitate the effectiveness of this intervention it may be necessary for the student to further develop their touch typing skills.
-This is usually done by use of software, there is an excellent training programme on the BBC web site: http://www.bbc.co.uk/schools/typing/ which is free of charge at the point of use.
+If you conclude that the writing speed is slow, then it may be useful to discuss making an alternative method of recording such as through typing or using dictation software as the main method of recording at school, college or university.
+To facilitate the effectiveness of this intervention it may be necessary for the student to further develop their touch typing skills such as through typing club.

 Analysis of spelling error.
 You may wish to analysis the free writing sample for spelling errors under the following types.